egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 - **Although the religion motif was not commonly discussed among the discussants**, the relevance of this theme to these various texts need to be brought to attention.
 - **Though there were several ‘couples’**, these were definitely not the norm.
 - The Bush administration, **as we all know**, has rejected the Kyoto agreement
+- The correlation figure was not as strong **as one might expect**.
+-

 ![advcls](figures/spans/advcl.png)